Why You May Experience Back Pain When Coughing

 • The pain is severe and doesn’t improve with home treatments.

-• You experience additional symptoms of severe nerve compression, like numbness, tingling, or weakness in your legs.
+• You experience additional symptoms of severe nerve compression, like numbness, tingling, or muscle weakness in your legs.

 • You have a history of osteoporosis, arthritis, or other chronic conditions.